Frequently Asked Question Menu

 - You should communicate with your supervisor and departmental staff to remain aware of the changes to operations, course appointments and instructional delivery methods.
-Compensation equal to that in your employment contract is protected for students with contracts in place for Fall 2020 quarter.
+Compensation equal to that in your employment contract is protected for students with contracts in place for a given quarter.
 For more information, talk to your supervisor or refer to the collective bargaining agreement between the University of California and the United Auto Workers 2865.

-- Are there funds to buy equipment or help me start in fall?
+- Are there funds to buy equipment?

 - What if I become ill or need to care for someone who is?

 - The Graduate Studies Policy for Family and Medical Leave Accommodation for Graduate Students with Funding (GS2015-01) is designed to accommodate outside demands so students can successfully complete their program of study.
 There are several types of leave available to doctoral and master’s students, including students in self-supporting and professional degree programs, who hold an academic employment appointment.
 For more information on eligibility requirements and the different types of leave, visit our Family and Medical Leave webpage.

 - Where can I find guidance about remote teaching?